The Oscars Had Some Big-Time Snubs This Year

 But the rest is more of the same.
 A huge number of categories are entirely white (where was the love for The Farewell and Queen & Slim?) and the Best Director nominations are all men — Natalie Portman, do your thing.

 I just have so many questions.
 Where's the justice for Lorene Scafaria, who wrote and directed Hustlers?
 The recognition for Jennifer Lopez, who starred in Hustlers?
 The props for Awkwafina, who just won a Golden Globe for her role in The Farewell?
+LUPITA NYONG'O????

 Some of our other 2019 favorites didn't make it into the nominations list, like Booksmart.
 The clever female-led comedy has been largely ignored by award shows — except for Beanie Feldstein's Golden Globe nomination — despite Olivia Wilde's superb directing and Katie Silberman's incredible script.